FAQ for Team Hosts

 Q. If I invite even one person to minister with me on the field, do they need to register with AGWM?

 A. Yes, even one person needs to complete registration with AGWM.
 The online registration process is designed for teams of three or more members.
-If there is a team of one or two members hey will need to call the team application specialist to register.
+If there is a family traveling alone, or an individual, or two people, they will need to contact a team application specialist at firstname.lastname@example.org to register.
 They are then processed in-house by the team application specialist.
-Minors (those under 18) cannot travel alone to the field.

 Q. If I invite my family to minister with me on the field, do they also have to register with AGWM?

 A. Yes.
 They will need to contact a team application specialist at email@example.com.